atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/determine-the-metrics-to-monitor.md

 ---
-section: book
+section: Define
 title: Determine the Metrics to Monitor
 meta_title: Determine Metrics to Monitor for a Dashboard
 description: Define what metrics actually matter to business professionals.
+Use customer development techniques to determine the best metrics.
 number: 60
 authors:
 - _people/matt.md